Antlers Hotel (Colorado Springs, Colorado): First building (1883–1898)

 In June 1883, (Note: The Hilton site states that the hotel was founded in 1873, but sources consistently state that it opened in 1883 or June 1883.
 The 1879 City Directory for Colorado Springs does not have Antlers Hotel listed as a hotel.
 There is a hotel at Cascade and Pikes Peak, but it is the Colorado Springs Hotel and it is on the southeast corner.) twelve years after he founded the City of Colorado Springs as a railroad town, William Jackson Palmer built The Antlers hotel.
 The hotel was designed by Peabody & Stearns and Pierce P. Furber.
 It was built near the Denver and Rio Grande Western Railway (D&RGW), which Palmer had co-founded in 1870.
 The hotel was named for the large elk and deer racks that Palmer installed in the building.
-It had 75 unique guest rooms, a music room, Turkish Bath, children's playroom, billiards room, and a barber shop.
+It had 75 unique guest rooms, a music room, Victorian Turkish baths, children's playroom, billiards room, and a barber shop.
 The hotel had gas lights, steam heat, hot and cold water, and a hydraulic elevator.
 It was unusually elegant for a hotel in the west.
 Palmer contributed $125,000 ($ million today) towards the cost of its construction.